Greenhouse gas emissions

 We believe that the correct and systematic quantification and reporting of greenhouse gas (GHG) emissions is important for verifying the results of initiatives to reduce them, in order to contribute to reducing global pollution.

-To this end, we have implemented a monitoring system at all our sites and set up periodic checks: one for figures from the first half of the year and the other for the figures at 31 December.
+To this end, we have implemented a monitoring system at all our sites and set up periodic checks.

 Based on the results, we assess the effectiveness of our actions and identify new ways to ensure that our facilities are increasingly efficient.